All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pediatric Studies

 The clinical trials that led to Sermorelin's FDA approval demonstrated its ability to increase GH secretion and promote growth in children with GH deficiency.
-These studies established the compound's efficacy and safety profile in a population where growth hormone optimization is critical.
+These studies established the compound's efficacy and safety profile in a population where growth hormone improvement is critical.

 Adult GH Deficiency